Helping Your Children Onto the Property Ladder with a Second Mortgage

 2. Joint mortgage

 Consider taking out a joint mortgage with your child.
 Both of you will be responsible for making repayments.
 Most joint mortgages are taken out by two people, but some lenders will allow up to four people to buy together.
 If you and your child have a regular income, then a more expensive property could then be another option too.
 Just be aware that this can be complicated if your child is purchasing a property with a partner – as you will be financially tied to someone who is outwit your immediate family.

 3. Remortgage your home

 Interest rates have never been lower – so if a joint or guarantor mortgage isn’t for you and you would prefer to release cash to help your child onto the property ladder, remortaging could be a great way to release equity in your home and now is a great time to do this.

 When you remortgage you switch your current mortgage over to a new mortgage provider.
 Your new mortgage provider pays off the old mortgage, and in return for a new cheaper fixed rate deal, and possibly shorter mortgage term, you make your monthly mortgage repayments to the new provider.

 As you are likely to get a better deal from your new mortgage provider, the remortgage could save you in monthly mortgage repayments and free up more of your cash for your child’s deposit.

 If you can afford it, another option is to give your child their inheritance early.
 This can also help them to avoid paying inheritance tax further down the line and enable them to benefit from the increase in value of the home they purchase.
 It’s essential you take financial advice from a qualified financial advisor.

-First time buyers can also take advantage of the government’s help to buy scheme which is available at all of Urban Union developments.
-The locations at Laurieston, Pennywell and Muirton are ideal locations for those looking to buy their first home.
+First time buyers can also take advantage of the government’s Help to Buy and First Home Fund schemes which are available when purchasing Urban Union development properties (Ts and Cs apply).
+The locations at Laurieston, Pennywell, Pollokshaws and Muirton are ideal locations for those looking to buy their first home.